LilaRest/obsidian-custom-classes/README.md

 <br>

 ## Inspiration
-That plugin is originally inspired by the [Obsidian Stylist](https://github.com/ixth/obsidian-stylist) but has been entirely rewritten and focus exclusively on custom HTML classes.
-By the way it fix many majors bugs like the one that prevented classes from being appended properly if the targetted block had been modified and then re-rendered.
+That plugin is originally inspired by the [Obsidian Stylist](https://github.com/ixth/obsidian-stylist) plugin but has been entirely rewritten and focus exclusively on custom HTML classes.
+By the way it fix many majors bugs like the one that prevented classes from being properly appended if the targetted block had been modified and then re-rendered.